kshedden/workshops/dair3/design/design.md

     study of a treatment for kidney disease we may partition the population into people with and without hypertension.
 Say we plan to recruit 60 people with hypertension and 30 people without hypertension.
-In 1:1 stratified randomization we woould assign exactly 30 of the people with hypertension to the treatment arm, and exactly 15 of the people without hypertension to the treatment arm.
+In 1:1 stratified randomization we would assign exactly 30 of the people with hypertension to the treatment arm, and exactly 15 of the people without hypertension to the treatment arm.

-  - Minimization is a class of methods that addresses the practical issue that in many research studies, subjects are recruited over time, and we do not have a listing of the subjects and their measured confounders at the outset of the study.
+  - _Minimization_ is a class of methods that addresses the practical issue that in many research studies, subjects are recruited over time, and we do not have a listing of the subjects and their measured confounders at the outset of the study.
 For this reason, we cannot use stratified randomization.
-    Minimization uses a "biased coin" to allocate units to arms in a way that corrects for biases that arise during the recuitment process of a study.
+    Minimization uses a "biased coin" to allocate units to study arms in a way that corrects for biases that arise during subject recruitment.

-- A concern in studies where units are recruited sequentially is bias on the part of the research team in any subjective decisions that could influence recruitment or treatment assignment based on subject characteristics.
-If the research team knows that the next subject to be recruited will be assigned the treatment, and the next subject appears to be someone who is less likely to do well on the treatment, the research team may elect to interpret the eligibility requirements strictly so that this subject is not recruited into the study.
-Conversely, if it is knownm that the next subject to be assigned will be in the control arm, there may be a bias to include subjects who are sicker or less likely to benefit for some reason.
+- A concern in studies where units are recruited sequentially is bias on the part of the research team in any decisions that could influence recruitment of subjects.
+The research team has an incentive to exclude subjects who would be assigned to the active treatment arm if those students seem likely to do poorly.
+Analogously, there is an incentive to exclude subjects who will be assigned to the control arm if they appear likely to do well.
 Maintaining some degree of randomness in the assignments helps to mitigate this issue.

 ## Foundations of statistical inference